-I could feel Ruby straining to free her keel from the reef but her 35 ton hull was now resting on the aft section of her keel.
-I increased the engine revs even more, trying forward gear then reverse; still nothing!
+"Livina in the 'Out Front' of Australia" I could feel Ruby straining to free her keel from the reef but her 35 ton revs even more, trying forward gear then reverse; still nothing!
 I quickly realised that this was now a serious problem.
 My options were limited.
-There was no way we were getting off the reef, Ruby would have to lie over on her side as the tide Gabriel had said that Liz and the boys were more than welcome to sleep in their spare room.
+There was no way we were aetting off the reef.
+Ruby would have to lie over on her side as the tide saw it disappear into the murky depths.